Edmund Withypoll

-Edmund Withypoll (1510/13 – 18 May 1582), Esquire, of London, of Walthamstow, Essex, and of Ipswich, Suffolk, was an English merchant, money-lender, landowner, sheriff and politician, who established his family in his mother's native county of Suffolk, and built Christchurch Mansion, a distinguished surviving Tudor house, as his Ipswich home.
+Edmund Withypoll, Esquire, (1510/13 – 18 May 1582), of London, of Walthamstow, Essex, and of Ipswich, Suffolk, was an English merchant, money-lender, landowner, sheriff and politician, who established his family in his mother's native county of Suffolk, and built Christchurch Mansion, a distinguished surviving Tudor house, as his Ipswich home.

 Background and origins

 Edmund Withypoll was a son of the Merchant Taylor and Merchant Adventurer Paul Withypoll and his wife Anne, daughter of Robert Curson of Brightwell, Suffolk, whose cousin Sir Robert, Lord Curson, Papal Count, had a large double-courtyard mansion in Silent Street, Ipswich.
 Of a family of Shropshire origins, Paul Withypoll's father John, in partnership with the Thorne and Forster families, and they with George Monoux of Walthamstow, conducted substantial trade operations with Spain and Portugal out of Bristol.
 Paul married in 1510, from which time he became settled in London, where Edmund and his brothers and sister Elizabeth were presumably born.
 Monoux was Sheriff of London in 1509–10 and Lord Mayor in 1514–15.
 The Thorne and Withypoll families were conspicuous collectors of precious objects: the Withypool Triptych, completed in 1514, survives as testimony of Paul Withypoll's patronage.

 Paul Withypoll and the Thornes (one of whom, Robert the younger, married Paul's sister) maintained their association in London, and, from the later 1520s, in Walthamstow, where Withypoll became established.
 Active as assistant to the Merchant Adventurers, Paul was named for an alderman in 1527 but successfully made suit to be discharged.
 He rose to be M.P. for the City of London in 1529–35, Master of the Merchant Taylors (1537/8) and again M.P. in 1545.
-In consideration of his great sagacity and discretion, in 1539 he received the honour (unique for a person unqualified) to be present at all Common Councils of the City and at the elections of the Mayors and Sheriffs.
+In consideration of his great sagacity and discretion, in 1539 he received the honour (unique for a person unqualified) to be present at all Common Councils of the city and at the elections of the Mayors and Sheriffs.
 His daughter Elizabeth, who died in 1537, became Elizabeth Lucar, the very accomplished wife of Emanuel Lucar, an esteemed Merchant Taylor.
 Lucar lived to 1573: having been imprisoned and fined by Queen Mary for his part in the acquittal of Sir Nicholas Throckmorton in 1554, he became Master of the Company in 1560, and was a contributor to the foundation of the Merchant Taylors' School.